Filper Research Beta: Lockheed Rigid Rotor helicopters

 The first Lockheed rigid rotor prototype was the CL-475 (note, the CL model designation stands for Clarence l "Kelly" Johnson from the Skunk Works).
 The two place CL-475 successfully implemented Lockheed's rigid rotor concept in a conventional single main rotor and tail rotor format.
 Lockheed then designed a much more aerodynamic rigid rotor prototype, the Model 286, which demonstrated amazing stability and flight characteristics.
 Finally a prototype compound helicopter was produced by adding a Pratt and Whitney PT-6 turbo jet engine to the Model 286.
 This was designated the XH-51.
-The XH-51 was flown to 302mph.
+The XH-51 was flown to 302 mph.
 The XH-51 success was a prime factor in Lockheed being selected for the army AAFCS / Cheyanne program.

 Beta Design concept

 As mentioned above, Copperfield had developed a proof-of-concept test bed (N9712C).
 Using that basic system arrangement, Jimmie Johnson created a design for the Beta 200, a two seat personal helicopter.

 The design featured an aerodynamic fuselage, forward and aft pylon mounted rotors and a passenger compartment located at the rear.
 The engine was mounted below and forward of the passenger compartment.
 The rotors were interconnected with a drive shaft which was driven by the engine through a clutch and transfer gear box.
 The rotors were controlled by force only, reacting as a gyroscope.

 The Beta 200A had many innovative design features, such as a fixed wing style control wheel instead of the typical helicopter flight controls.
 However, some of these presented major development challenges.
 These included: